bcgov/design-research-guide/docs/index.md

 {: .label }
 # User Research Guide

-This is draft guidance for the new user research guide for the B.C. government.
+The B.C.
+User Research Guide provides documentation and instruction on conducting user research in the B.C.
+Government.
 This guide is hosted on Github as a way to work in the open and receive feedback on content.

 ## Get Started
 You will need to create a Github account to suggest edits in Github